andyblight/raspi-robot-esp32/README.md

 ## Done

 * The ESP32 docker can be used to build, flash and monitor the ESP32.
+(3hrs)
 * The Base station docker can be used to build the micro-ROS agent and ROS2 tools, e.g. RQt.
+(4hrs)
 * Define custom messages to be used between rover and base station.
+(2hrs)
 * Review stuff in other projects that might be useful for this project.
 Especially, the 'esp32-raspi-robot' README files.
+(2hrs)
 * Complete rover wiring.
+(14 hrs).
 * Docker-client works for example code.
+(7hrs)
 * Build existing software.
 The method of building seems to have changed!
+(14 hrs).
   * Going back to old way of doing things.
     * Add script to install my code and build it.
     * Run test code.
-Works with pre-build agent docker.
+Works with micro-ROS agent docker.
+* Added battery status message.
+(8 hrs)
+  * Battery monitoring uses voltage divider onto ADC pin.
+    * Accuracy: -0.11V from voltmeter, -0.15 from charger, -0.20V from tester.
+  * Std msg Int32 being used as BatteryState message causes crash.
+Issue raised to deal with later.
+  * Tested using micro-ROS agent docker.

+Total hours: 54

 ## To do

 * Connect the ESP32 to the base station docker and send messages both ways.
   * Get base station software working.
 * Two identical dockers, base stations and rover client.
 Can I use one?
 * Implement each message/service and test.
   * Encoders
     * Add software for the encoders.
+    * Implement publisher.
   * LEDs
+    * Implemented.
+Needs testing from agent.
   * Motors
-  * Switches
+    * Implemented.
+Needs testing from agent.
   * Sonar
+    * Implement service.
-    * Add software for the servos.
+    * Add software to control the servos.
-  * Add battery status message.
-    * Battery monitoring - Voltage divider onto ADC pin?
 * Make the rover do something interesting!
 * Define contents of diagnostic messages.